MarginaliaSearch/MarginaliaSearch/code/readme.md

 ![image](../doc/diagram/conceptual-overview.svg)

+The core part of the search engine is the index service, which is responsible for storing and retrieving the document data.
+The index serive is partitioned, along with the executor service, which is responsible for executing processes.
+At least one instance of each service must be run, but more can be run alongside.
+Multiple partitions is desirable in production to distribute load across multiple physical drives, as well as reducing the impact of downtime.

+Search queries are delegated via the query service, which is a proxy that fans out the query to all eligible index services.
+The control service is responsible for distributing commands to the executor service, and for monitoring the health of the system.
+It also offers a web interface for operating the system.

 ### Services
-* [core services](services-core/) "macroservices", stateful, memory hungry doing heavy lifting.
+* [core services](services-core/) Most of these services are stateful, memory hungry, and doing heavy lifting.
 * * [control](services-core/control-service)
 * * [query](services-core/query-service)
 * * [index](services-core/index-service)
 * * [executor](services-core/executor-service)
 * * [assistant](services-core/assistant-service)
-* [application services](services-application/) "microservices", stateless providing additional functionality and making an application out of the search engine.
+* [application services](services-application/) Mostly stateless gateways providing access to the core services.
 * * [api](services-application/api-service)  - public API
 * * [search](services-application/search-service) - marginalia search application
 * * [dating](services-application/dating-service)  - [https://explore.marginalia.nu/](https://explore.marginalia.nu/)